akantak/etrade_tax_poland/README.md

 ## General

-Those scripts were initally designed to calculate taxes from E\*TRADE dividends for Intel employees.
+Those scripts were initially designed to calculate taxes from E\*TRADE dividends for Intel employees.
 Stock sales/vesting and liquidity funds were added later.
 It was not tested with any other entities.
+Those scripts also calculates buy/vest day price in PLN for stock, so user can use cross-check that with potential selling price.

 ### Installation